Kaurna: 1790s–1860s

 The Kaurna may have numbered several thousand before European contact, but were down to about 700 by the time of the formal establishment of the colony in 1836.
 Initially, contacts began with the arrival of sealers and whalers in the 1790s.
-Sealers established themselves on Kangaroo Island as early as 1806, and raided the mainland for Kaurna women, both for the sexual opportunities and the help they could supply in skinning the sealers' prey.
+Sealers established themselves on Kangaroo Island as early as 1806, and raided the mainland for Kaurna women, both for the sexual opportunities and the workforce they could supply in skinning the sealers' prey.
 Wary of Europeans from their experience with sealers, the Kaurna generally stayed aloof when the first colonists arrived.
 The timing was important.
 Summer was a period when the Kaurna traditionally moved from the plains to the foothills, so that the initial settlement of the Adelaide area took place without any conflict.

 The population again severely declined upon the arrival of Anglo-European colonial settlers with South Australia Governor Captain John Hindmarsh as Commander-in-chief in December 1836 at Holdfast Bay (now Glenelg).
 According to an entry in the South Australian Register (30 January 1842), the Kaurna population numbered around 650.
 They had suffered a serious drop in numbers in the early 1830s (and possibly again in 1889) due to a smallpox epidemic which is thought to have originated in the eastern states and spread along the Murray River as Indigenous groups traded with each other.
 This devastated their lives in every way.
-An outbreak of typhoid, due to pollution by Europeans of the River Torrens, lead to many deaths and a rapid population decline, though accurate figures were not recorded.
+An outbreak of typhoid, due to pollution by Europeans of the River Torrens, led to many deaths and a rapid population decline, though accurate figures were not recorded.
 Many contracted other diseases against which they lacked immunity, such as measles, whooping cough, typhus, dysentery and influenza.
 The groups lost their identities as they merged with others, and the Kaurna and Ramindjeri people were reduced to very few.
 In the 1840s, Murray River people invaded, stealing women and children, while the government suppressed the Kaurna attempts at self-defence.
 Some Kaurna moved north to join other tribes.

 The Colonisation Commissioners had promised to protect the Aboriginal people and their property as well as making provision for their subsistence, education and advancement, with the post of Protector of Aborigines set up with this aim.
 William Wyatt was followed by the first official appointment in the role, Matthew Moorhouse, who held the post from 1839 to 1856.
 He reported in 1840 that many Kaurna were friendly and helpful, and that by 1840, about 150 spoke at least some English.
 Many Kaurna men, such as Mullawirraburka ("King John") and Kadlitpinna ("Captain Jack") helped the police and new settlers, also sharing their language, culture and beliefs with the missionaries.
 An early settler in Marryatville, George Brunskill, reported that the "local Blacks" were harmless, did not steal, and returned borrowed items promptly.
 Much goodwill was shown on both sides, but as the settler numbers grew, their drunkenness, violence, exploitation and failure to practise the reciprocity expected in Aboriginal culture soured the relationships.